YaMike/lnx/README.md

 __omap_l138__

-Patch for omap-l138 kernel (LCDK module):
+Patch for omap-l138 kernel ([TI LCDK module](http://www.ti.com/tool/tmdxlcdk138)):

 - Enables CLKOUT (24MHz, internal clock) at TP10, which is used as clock source for external camera connected to J16.

 - Setup reset pin for camera.

 - Setup all the pins for camera (DIN0-DIN15).

 - Added driver for ov5642 to config.

 - ov5642 enumerated in i2c board info.